WordPress Performance 2024

 bounce rate

-Visitors to a website don’t wait for long loading times.
+Visitors to a website do not wait for long loading times.
 You leave the website before it is fully loaded.
-High bounce rates are the result, which, by the way, also has a very negative effect on the ranking on Google.
+High bounce rates are the result, which also has a very negative effect on Google’s ranking.

 Every second more sales